cuappdev/pollo-backend/docs/api/Users.md

 ## Courses

-## Get coruses a user is enroled in
+## Get courses a user is enrolled in
 ### Request

     GET /v1/users/${id}/courses